shucliu/Systemetic_calibration/README.md

 optparam.m: Plot parameter distributions which lead to best model results given the uncertainty of the metamodel.

+The folder PolyfitnTools includes tools for conducting the quadratic regression for metamodel.

 # Sample data for the systemetic_calibration
 The folder for_cali includes sample data for the systemetic_calibration.